Enrolling at UC San Diego

 EAP students are not permitted to stay beyond one year.

-In exceptional cases, the Dean of the Graduate Division may approve requests for admission to a Masters or PhD degree program.
+In exceptional cases, the Dean of Graduate Education and Postdoctoral Affairs may approve requests for admission to a Masters or PhD degree program.
 In these cases, the student's application must be considered in competition with other students seeking admission for the same quarter of status change.
 If the student is approved to change status during or after the EAP year, all fees for that EAP year must be repaid to UCSD.

 If approved to change to a Doctoral level, the doctoral time limits will begin accruing with the student's first quarter of registration at UCSD.